dseguin/tp-autofan/readme.txt

-A crude program to automatically set fan speed on some Thinkpad laptops.
-Not intended for real use.
-Will only work on linux.
+A program to automatically set fan speed on most Thinkpad laptops.
+It works by finding the coretemp hwmon interface, then checks the temperature every X seconds, and decides whether or not to ramp up/down the system fan.

+There are 2 temperature thresholds that influence the 3 fan speed levels, all of which can be configured in `src/settings.h` before compiling.

 This makes a number of assumptions:
 - running GNU/Linux